 Rabbits have several unique problems; understanding these problems will allow you to better care for your pet and minimize future health care problems.

-Diarrhea is often seen in rabbits and it can be life threatening if not managed properly.
-Diarrhea is a symptom, and it can have multiple causes such as incorrect diet (too high in carbohydrates, too low in fiber, or rapid diet changes), bacterial or viral infections, inappropriate use of oral drugs (certain antibiotics), toxins, parasites chronic disease or secondary to another illness.
+Diarrhea is often seen in rabbits, and it can be life-threatening if not managed properly.
+Diarrhea is a sign of gastrointestinal problems and can have multiple causes including incorrect diet (too high in carbohydrates, too low in fiber, or rapid diet changes), bacterial, viral, or parasitic infections, consumption of inappropriate oral drugs (such as certain antibiotics), toxin ingestion, or secondary to other illnesses.
 Sometimes, it can be challenging to determine the cause.

 "To the inexperienced owner or veterinarian, diarrhea can be easily confused with normal cecotropes."